 Our best dividend stock idea – FREE!

-The Motley Fool’s Scott Phillips has discovered a mid-cap ASX stock offering an almost 10% grossed-up dividend yield with a cheap share price and excellent growth prospects.
+The Motley Fool’s Andrew Page has discovered a mid-cap ASX stock offering an almost 7% grossed-up dividend yield with a cheap share price and excellent growth prospects.

-Scott has dubbed the company “The Motley Fool’s Top Dividend Stock For 2016“.
+Andrew has dubbed the company “The Motley Fool’s Top Dividend Stock For 2017“.
 BEST of all: You can get its name and stock code FREE in our investment report!
-Just click here to download your free copy of “The Motley Fool’s Top Dividend Stock for 2016” today.
+Just click here to download your free copy of “The Motley Fool’s Top Dividend Stock for 2017” today.